Amazon new strides into developing its own self-driving vehicles

 Amazon is making strides into developing its own self-driving vehicles, agreeing to buy Californian start-up Zoox in a deal said to be worth more than $1bn (£810m).
 The takeover was first reported by tech website The Information and was later confirmed by Amazon.
 Talks were said to have started between the two companies last month.
 Zoox’s chief executive Aicha Evans and chief technology officer Jesse Levinson will continue to lead the team as a standalone business after the deal has completed, Amazon said.
 The takeover is believed to be part of Amazon’s plans to begin…

-Amazon to launch an Amazon CloudFront Edge Location in Kenya
+Amazon to launch new Amazon CloudFront Edge Location in Kenya

 Amazon CloudFront Edge